sophya-22/aeriscoin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Aeris tests.
+Utilities to generate test vectors for the data-driven Aeriscoin tests.

 Usage: